- GW Home

 Students enrolled in the Seven-Year B.A./M.D.
 Program pay the undergraduate fixed-rate tuition for the first three years of their program.
 After the third year, B.A./M.D. students pay the prevailing tuition of the School of Medicine and Health Sciences for medical students at the time of enrollment in medical school courses.

 The deadline for applications to the Seven-Year B.A./M.D.
 Program is December 1.
 Students applying to this program must apply as Regular Decision candidates; due to the timing of the interview process, students are not eligible to apply for Early Decision admission.
-In addition, SAT subject examinations in science and mathematics are also required.
+In addition, SAT/ACT scores and SAT subject examinations in science and mathematics are also required.
 U.S. citizens, U.S. permanent residents, and Canadian citizens may be considered for admission to the Seven-Year B.A./M.D. program.